PraderioM/opal-bulk-marking/README.md

 Opal-bullk-marking is an add-on developed by [Marco Praderio Bova](https://marcopraderiobova.com/) with the goal of simplifying the downloading and uploading parts of the processes of marking submissions via Opal.

-## Disclaimer
-Opal-bulk-marking is stil on its early stages of development and was only tested in the context of the [TU Dresden opal page](https://bildungsportal.sachsen.de/opal/).

 Opal-bulk-marking is designed to work on a Firefox browser and will not work on any other browser.

 ## Instructions